 5. Fantail Falls

 Just past Haast Pass Lookout is the beautiful Fantail Falls.
-A short two-minute walk from the parking lot here will bring you to the Haast River and this gorgeous waterfall standing at 23 meters tall.
+A short two-minute walk from the parking lot here will bring you to the Haast River and this gorgeous waterfall standing at 23 meters (75 feet) tall.
 This stop is only short, but it’s a beautiful place for lunch and one of the best places to visit in Mount Aspiring National Park.

 If you have an extra day or two and are after a unique adventure on the road from Queenstown to Franz Josef, then, I highly recommend hiking from Fantail Falls to the Brewster Hut.
 This track is considered an advanced hike, so some experience is advised.
 The track will take you about 4 to 5 hours to hike up and you will have to cross the Haast River on foot (no bridge!), and climb through the forest.

 At the end of the trail though, you’ll get to spend the night at stunning Brewster Hut located high in the mountains.
 This is a really unique experience and must be booked in advance on the DOc website!
 The hut sleeps a maximum of 12 people and costs $40 NZD per adult.

-Related read: The hike to the Brewster Hut is one of the best hikes near Wanaka – find out what the other are in my blog!
+Related Read: The hike to the Brewster Hut is one of the best hikes near Wanaka – find out what the others are in my blog!

 6. Thunder Creek Falls